-API modeling is a breakdown of how an API design will look in order to establish better communication procedures before designing the API.
-API modeling assists designers in answering some critical questions that appear to be the core of the design in the long run.
+API modeling was made to assist designers in answering some critical questions that appear to be the core of the design in the long run.
 Questions such as why my API exists, what problems it wants to answer, and what solution I am providing to my users.

 The Process Involved in API Modeling